Code-Institute-Submissions/british-motorsport/README.md

 The HTML and CSS code was checked using online validators, and all pages were updated according to the results.

 ## Deployment
-The project has been deployed to Github
+The project has been deployed to Github and is in the repository https://github.com/JShad30/british-motorsport.
+The live site can be viewed at https://jshad30.github.io/british-motorsport/

 ## Attribution
 ### Content